rtmigo/kitest_sample_kotlin_lib_kt/README.md

-Sample Kotlin library for [kitest](https://github.com/rtmigo/kitest_py).
+Sample Kotlin library for [tempp](https://github.com/rtmigo/tempp_py).

-This repo is used by `kitest` unit tests.
+This repo is used by `tempp` unit tests.

-The unit tests download this library from GitHub to verify that `kitest` works correctly.
+The unit tests download this library from GitHub to verify that `tempp` works correctly.